opendialogai/opendialog/readme.md

 [![CircleCI](https://circleci.com/gh/opendialogai/opendialog/tree/master.svg?style=svg&circle-token=aefbfc509382266413d6667a1aef451c7bf82f22)](https://circleci.com/gh/opendialogai/opendialog/tree/master)

-# OpenDialog Demo
+# OpenDialog - open-source conversational applications management system

-This is a sample application that pulls in the [Open Dialog core](https://github.com/opendialogai/core) and [Open Dialog Webchat](https://github.com/opendialogai/webchat/) packages and provides a demonstration of the OpenDialog platform with webchat.
+OpenDialog is a Laravel-based application that enables you to quickly build conversational applications.

+It provides a web frontend that can be styled to your specific needs and can be embedded on any website.

+Conversations are described using OpenDialog's flexible conversational markup language, while messages are defined using Opendialog's message markup.

 # Set Up Instructions